OFS/ofs-platform-afu-bbb/plat_if_develop/ofs_plat_if/docs/PIM_AFU_interface.md

 # AFU Developers: Connecting an AFU to a Platform #

 The Platform Interface Manager (PIM) is the interface between an accelerator (an AFU) and the platform (the FIM).
+The PIM has two core components:

+1. A fixed top-level module name and SystemVerilog wrapper around FIM interfaces.
+2. Shims for transforming standardized AFU-side interfaces to platform-specific FIM interfaces.

+These two components are actually separable, though full cross-platform portability depends on using both together.
+Here, we will describe the PIM under the assumption that both are used.

-It is a collection of SystemVerilog interfaces and shims.
-The interfaces wrap ports to devices.
-The shims provide transformations, such as clock crossing, response sorting, and buffering.
+PIM-provided shims include protocol transformations, clock crossing, response sorting, and buffering.
 Board developers provide platform-specific PIM instances for use by AFU developers.
 Ideally, a PIM instance exports standard AFU-side interfaces despite internal FIM differences.
-A board with PCIe TLPs encapsulated in an AXI stream and a board with PCIe wrapped in Intel's CCI-P protocol can both provide the same PIM module name to map PCIe traffic to an Avalon memory interface.
-The implementation of the shim will be radically different, but both are compatible black boxes from the AFU's perspective.
+A board with PCIe TLPs encapsulated in an AXI stream and a board with PCIe wrapped in Intel's CCI-P protocol can both provide the same PIM module names to map PCIe traffic to AXI and Avalon memory interfaces.
+The implementation of the shims will be radically different, but both are compatible black boxes from the AFU's perspective.
 With consistent interfaces it becomes possible to write cross-platform AFUs, despite what may be significant underlying FIM changes.
 Of course an AFU that depends on local memory will not synthesize on a board with no local memory.
 The AFU may, however, adapt to variations in topology of local memory.

 The top level of an AFU is always the same on all PIM-based platforms: